Jberczel/jberczel.github.io/_posts/2014-05-02-my-micro-reddit.md

 <a name="step7"></a>
 ##Step 7: Add Validations to Comment Model

-We're adding validaitons to the Comment model, so we don't accidently create comments with no associated User or Post.
+We're adding validations to the Comment model, so we don't accidentally create comments with no associated User or Post.

 In the file `app/models/comment.rb`, include validations: